raulb/ember-octane-workshop/notes/18-delete-chat-message.md

 chatMessage.onDelete = function() { return ch.actions.deleteMessage(message) }
 ```

-This is sometimes called “binding” or “currying”, and it’s so useful that Ember has `{{fn}}` built-in for just this purpose.
+This is sometimes called “binding” or “currying”.
+It’s so useful that Ember has `{{fn}}` built-in for just this purpose.

 Finally, let's go into [`app/components/chat-message.hbs`](../app/components/chat-message.hbs) and hook the action up to the existing button: